PyTables/PyTables/README.txt

 Numeric).
 PyTables has been successfully tested against numarray 1.5.2 and Numeric 24.2.

-We are using Linux on top of Intel32 as the main development platform, but PyTables should be easy to compile/install on other UNIX machines.
+We are using Linux on top of Intel32 and Intel64 boxes as the main development platforms, but PyTables should be easy to compile/install on other UNIX machines.
 This package has also been successfully compiled and tested on a FreeBSD 5.4 with Opteron64 processors, a UltraSparc platform with Solaris 7 and Solaris 8, a SGI Origin3000 with Itanium processors running IRIX 6.5 (using the gcc compiler), Microsoft Windows and MacOSX (10.2 although 10.3 should work fine as well).
 In particular, it has been thoroughly tested on 64-bit platforms, like Linux-64 on top of an Intel Itanium, AMD Opteron (in 64-bit mode) or PowerPC G5 (in 64-bit mode) where all the tests pass successfully.

 Nonetheless, caveat emptor: more testing is needed to achieve complete portability, we'd appreciate input on how it compiles and installs on